Hi, I’m Matthew Cassinelli. This is my website, a publication about how people can get more out of their technology.

 With my mission of open access in mind, I am launching a membership program that’s instead focused on freemium material.

-The Catalog itself is free – anyone can download the shortcuts themselves and learn about the actions, but the membership buys you extra shortcuts, bonus knowledge, exclusive access and resources I’m creating.
+Half the Shortcuts Library itself is publicly available—anyone can download the free shortcuts themselves and learn about the actions—but the membership buys you extra shortcuts, bonus knowledge, exclusive access and Shortcuts resources I’m creating.

 Read on to learn more – or jump ahead and join now.

-Members have access to a private page curating 100+ shortcuts not available otherwise, either exclusive to the membership program or scheduled for the public in future releases of the Catalog.
+Members have access to a private page curating 25+ members’ shortcuts not available otherwise.

 2. Bonus Catalog knowledge

-Members can access loads of extra information I’ve curated for each section of the catalog, available as dropdowns anywhere my shortcuts or the actions are embedded.
+Members can see extra information I’ve curated for each section of the catalog, available anywhere my shortcuts or the actions are embedded.

-Members will also have custom views through the shortcuts and actions, all interlinked through custom categories and tags associated with the extra data I’ve been crafting for years now:
+Members also get custom views to browse the actions, all interlinked through categories and tags I’ve added:

 Public: Name, Explanation, Description, iCloud link, Folder